 There will be times when you’ll want to get out of the apartment, so having an excellent location next to friends, a gym, or a public park will be necessary.
 If you find a place that covers your main priorities and provides a bonus or two, snatch it up quickly before someone else does.

 If you haven’t used something in over a year, then toss it.
 Places like Ikea or Bed Bath and Beyond are great for picking up multi-functional furniture and efficient storage pieces.
-If things start to feel too cramped or claustrophobic, then rearrange the furniture to make better use of the space.
+However, if things start to feel too cramped or claustrophobic, rearrange the furniture to use the space better.

 Better start folding and putting your things away, or the apartment will start to feel like a walk-in closet.
 A simple bit of home maintenance will go a long way towards making the most of what space you have.